This page aggregates links to internal and external resources for Google Summer of Code mentors. Student resources can be found here.

 We wait.
 We are NOT allowed to communicate any information regarding the selection to students.

-Expectation: about 5 to 8 hours per week.
+Expectation: about 5 to 8 hours per week, until coding starts.

 This is the most critical phase when it comes to working with your student.
 Year after year, if this phase goes well, the rest of the program usually goes well, but if this phase does not go well, the project usually fails.